t4f1d/digital-talent/README.md

 **Web scraping** is a program or algorithm to extract and process large amounts of data from the web.
 All of the tasks related on the scrapping function are placed in this folder.

 ## - Scrapping Kompas
 Scrapping articles from the [kompas.com](https://www.kompas.com/) website.
-Getting articles data from [kompas.com](https://www.kompas.com/) which related to technology and put the result on `scrap-images` data `scrap-data` folders.
+Getting articles data from [kompas.com](https://www.kompas.com/) which related to technology and put the result on `scrapping/scrap-images` data `scrapping/scrap-data` folders.

-- All of the images are placed in `scrap-images` folder
+- All of the images are placed in `scrapping/scrap-images` folder
-- All of the data of the article are saved on `scrap-data\data_berita.csv` file
+- All of the data of the article are saved on `scrapping/scrap-data/data_berita.csv` file

 ## - Scrapping Twitter
 Scrapping tweets from [twitter](https://twitter.com/) website.
 Getting tweets from the [twitter](https://twitter.com/) which related to specific term.
-All of the tweets are saved in the `scrap-data` folder.
+All of the tweets are saved in the `scrapping/scrap-data` folder.

-- All of the twees are saved on `scrap-data\data_twitter.xlsx` file
+- All of the twees are saved on `scrapping/scrap-data/data_twitter.xlsx` file

 ## - Scrapping Tirto
-`On Progress...`
+Scrapping articles from [Tirto.id](https://tirto.id/) website.
+Trying to get articles from this website and put all of the articles to the `scrapping/scrap-data` folder
+- First, Try to get list articles from first index of the website and save on `scrapping/scrap-data/tirto.xlsx` file
+- Second, Try to get list articles from 1st to 14th index of the website and save on `scrapping/scrap-data/tirtoArticles.xlsx` file

 ---